Loweredgames/Skyblock-Classic-Edition/README.md

 # Feature:

-- The classic islands have been updated and are now more up-to-date.
+- The classic islands have been updated and are now more modern.
 - Added new islands (Small, Normal, Large).
 - Added recipes to renewable resources (check the recipes book).
 - Added the datapack, so that the map can be updated.